UnderstandLingBV/Tuktu/documentation/processors/bucket/aggregate/tuktu.processors.bucket.aggregate.CountProcessor.json.md

 ### tuktu.processors.bucket.aggregate.CountProcessor
-Counts the amount of values in a bucket.
+Counts the amount of Datums in a DataPacket.

   * **id** *(type: string)* `[Required]`